All right, Hour 2, Sean Hannity Show, 800-941-SEAN.

 It's a pleasure to speak with you.

-Well, I work in the oil and gas industry as an inspector and I travel across the country inspecting the pipeline jobs, whether it's transmission or distribution.
+Well, I work in the oil and gas industry as an inspector, and I travel across the country inspecting the pipeline jobs, whether it's transmission or distribution.

-And something that I've been observing over the years that when I hear about
+And something that I've been observing over the years that when I hear about the Pennsylvania stopping the fracking and not being able to issue the permits, looking behind the scenes of what's going on.

-That's the Chinese investment corporation.
+That's the Chinese Investment Corporation.

-But now we can reveal Daily Mail revealed this, they broke this story that Hunter's financial relationship was far more extensive with her firm investing forty million dollars in a real estate venture by Hunter's company, Rosemont Realty.
+They wrote this story that Hunter's financial relationship was far more extensive with her firm investing $40 million in a real estate venture by Hunter's company, Rosemont Realty.

 It's insane.

-But you know, the uh so we're compromised.
+But, you know, so we're compromised.

 Yeah, the Biden's a compromise by China, Russia, and they're compromised by Kazakhstan and Ukraine and others that we can't even begin to talk about.